haxiomic/dts2hx/README.md

         - include a macro that bundles at compile-time
 - [ ] Copy printer improvements to haxe standard library
 - [ ] Integrate [dts-gen](https://github.com/microsoft/dts-gen) so we can generate haxe externs for js libraries with no type definitions
+- [ ] Review situation with constraints (currently disabled), can issues be resolved?
+- [ ] Support union Rest parameters
 - [ ] :star2: **1.0 Release**

 # FAQ